Resigning or removing a company director

 Date of resignation

 From 18 February 2021, if you resign as director, you or the company need to notify ASIC within 28 days of resignation.
-Where you or the company do not notify ASIC within 28 days, the effective resignation date will be the lodgement date.
+If you or the company do not notify ASIC within 28 days, the effective resignation date will be the lodgement date.
 For example, if you resign on 1 March 2021 but neither you or the company notify ASIC until 1 August 2021, your resignation date will be recorded as 1 August 2021.
 Late fees will still apply.

 To fix the resignation date to a date earlier than 28 days, applications must be made to ASIC or the court.